 There are a few basic things you need to know about the Royal Caribbean drink packages before we dive into the details of each option.

--Each drink package is priced per day, per person and must be purchased for the entire duration of the cruise.
+-First, each drink package is priced per day, per person and must be purchased for the entire duration of the cruise.

 -Further, a service charge (18%) will be added to the total purchase price of a drink package at checkout.
 Additionally, applicable state and local taxes may be applied to purchases made during certain ports and/or itineraries.